perceptia/skylane/README.md

 -------

 `skylane` is developed as part of [`perceptia`](https://github.com/perceptia/perceptia) project.
+Most up to date usage examples can be found there.

 License
 -------

-Github Changelog Generator is released under the [MIT License](https://opensource.org/licenses/MIT).
+`skylane` is released under the [MIT License](https://opensource.org/licenses/MIT).